LinuxSuRen/dify-docs/en/guides/workflow/structured-outputs.md

 2.  **Write Clear Instructions**.
 Make sure your prompts match what you are trying to do.
 For example, if you need mathematical formulas, don’t ask for legal analysis—this helps the AI understand exactly what you need.

 3.  **Have a Backup Plan**.

-    1. Enable **Retry on Failure** with custom retry attempts and intervals
+    1. Enable **Retry on Failure** with custom retry attempts and intervals.

     2. Set up **Failure Branch** to handle any errors.

 See [Error Handling](https://docs.dify.ai/guides/workflow/error-handling) for more details.